The Stefaniewarte – a must visit spot

 It was built in 1887, by the famous architects Ferdinand Fellner and Hermann Helmer.
 It got its name from crown prince Stephanie (the wife of crown prince Rudolf).
 The bricks of the Stephaniewarte tell an interesting story.
 You see, today we all know that one way to get to the Kahlenberg is taking the bus 38A, but in the old days there was another way, namely using the Zahnradbahn (a rack railway).

-This railway operated from 1874-1919 (or 1922) and started in Nussdorf, stopped in Grinzing and Krapfenwaldl, and had its final station on the Kahlenberg right in front of the Stefaniewarte.
+This railway operated from 1874-1919 (or 1922).
+From Nussdorf on it stopped in Grinzing and Krapfenwaldl.
+It had its final station on the Kahlenberg, right in front of the Stefaniewarte.
 The inauguration of this railway had a negative impact on the older Drahtseilbahn (cable car) that would take people to the Leopoldsberg at that time.
-Therefore, this cable car was shut down and eventually some of the bricks that were part of its structures were used for the construction of the Stefaniewarte.
-Although the Zahnradbahn has been fully dismantled, the Stefaniewarte has remained, but it was closed for many years.
+Therefore, this cable car was shut down and eventually some of the bricks were used for the construction of the Stefaniewarte.
+Although the Zahnradbahn has been fully dismantled, the Stefaniewarte has remained.
+It was closed for many years.
 It opened again in 1992 and later closed again for refurbishment work.